leonyipcc/test1/README.md

 # test1
-# to get first git hib repo and token
+# to get first git hub repo and token